-If you are looking for a fall 2021, j-term/spring 2022 internship, please make an appointment with Ms. Habes.
-It is very important to brainstorm and research opportunities in your field.
+If you are looking for a fall 2022 / spring 2023 internship, please make an appointment with Ms. Habes.
+It is imperative to brainstorm and research opportunities in your field.
 Ms. Habes is here to help get you on the right path!

-Please review the following career coaching questions before talking to Ms. Habes.
+Please review the following career coaching questions before reaching out to Ms. Habes.
 Click HERE

-The Career Development Center is a great resource on campus.
+The Career Development Center is an excellent resource on campus.
 Use it!
-Please fill out the Career Development Center Workshops Verification Form (changes have been made for COVID-19, see below) – by attending the following: (1) resume writing workshop, (2) cover letter writing workshop and (3) interview techniques workshop.
-You may take them individually or as a 3-in-1 (recommended) workshop special.
+Please fill out the Career Development Center Workshops Verification Form – by attending the following: (1) resume writing workshop, (2) cover letter writing workshop and (3) interview techniques workshop.
+You may take them individually or as a special 3-in-1 (recommended) workshop.

-Don’t know where to start?
-View fashion resume templates on cdc.buffalostate.edu.
+Don't know where to start?
+View our Resume Guide.

-Once you’ve completed your resume and cover letter, please set up an appointment for review with the Career Development Center firstname.lastname@example.org.
+Once you've completed your resume and cover letter, please set up an appointment for review with the Career Development Center at firstname.lastname@example.org.

-Once approved please send to Ms. Habes at email@example.com.
+Once approved, please send it to Ms. Habes at email@example.com.

 FTT has fostered partnerships in Buffalo and New York City, providing students with connections to internships through our alumni network and beyond.
 Students are encouraged to explore all opportunities through hard work, research and determination.

-Please contact Ms. Habes to discuss your options further - firstname.lastname@example.org.
+Please contact Ms. Habes to discuss your options further at firstname.lastname@example.org.

 Once students have found an internship, they must create an internship proposal that will act as a contract between the student and the business.
-You and your internship supervisor will both sign the "Internship Learning Agreement & Work Contract" and then give to Ms. Habes.
+You and your internship supervisor will sign the "Internship Learning Agreement" and send it to Ms. Habes.